M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Introduction

+To address these challenges, methodologies from Information Retrieval (IR)—specifically diversity-driven retrieval methods \cite{DIVERGE,diversitydrivenqueryrewriting}—offer a promising avenue for IFT dataset construction.
+Theoretically, "quality" in data selection can be modeled analogously to "relevance" in IR, which are essentially both scoring models.
+Thus, diversity improvement techniques from IR can be effectively transferred to the domain of data curation.

-In summary, this work makes the following \textbf{three contributions}: \begin{enumerate} \item We propose \textbf{M-DaQ, a novel method for improving LLM multilinguality}.
-This method jointly optimizes both sample quality (via QSM) and diversity (via unsupervised clustering algorithm) for Multilingual IFT dataset.
-We will open-source code to facilitate reproducibility and future research. \item We conduct a comprehensive \textbf{multilingual IFT evaluation across 18 languages}.
-Our results demonstrate that M-DaQ effectively mitigates multilingual challenges arising from the scarcity of high-quality IFT data and the underrepresentation of culturally specific values. \item We present the first systematic empirical investigation of the \textbf{SAH in multilingual contexts}.
-Our findings provide novel insights into how the scale and composition of IFT data influence cross-lingual LLM alignment. \end{enumerate}
+In summary, this work makes the following \textbf{three contributions}: \begin{itemize} \item Contribution-1.
+We propose \textbf{M-DaQ, a novel diversity driven samples retrieval method for improving LLM multilinguality}.
+This method jointly optimizes both Challenge 1, quality scoring, and Challenge 2, diversity driven algorithm, for Multilingual IFT dataset.
+We will open-source code to facilitate reproducibility and future research. \item Contribution-2.
+We conduct a comprehensive \textbf{multilingual IFT evaluation across 18 languages}.
+Our results demonstrate that M-DaQ effectively mitigates multilingual challenges arising from the data skewness of multilingual IFT data, and the underrepresentation of low resource culturally specific values. \item Contribution-3.
+We present the first systematic empirical investigation of the challenge-3. \textbf{SAH in multilingual contexts}.
+In this work, we investigate the validity of SAH in multilingual scenarios by analyzing how variations in the scale and composition of the IFT dataset influence cross-lingual LLM alignment, hence the performance of LLM downstream tasks. \end{itemize}